Optical Tubes

 Orion Apex 127mm Maksutov-Cassegrain Reviewed: Partially Recommended OTA

-The Orion Apex 127 Maksutov-Cassegrain telescope is a great choice for astronomers on the go who want a lightweight, portable scope for viewing bright targets, though it doesn’t offer the best value for the money.
+The Orion Apex 127 Maksutov-Cassegrain telescope was a great choice for astronomers on the go who wanted a lightweight, portable scope for viewing bright targets, though it didn't offer the best value for the money.

-Orion 8” f/4 Astrograph Telescope Reviewed: Recommended OTA
+Orion 8” f/4 Astrograph Telescope Review (Now Discontinued)

-The Orion 8” f/4 Newtonian Reflector Astrograph is a decent imaging telescope and provides me great views at the eyepiece as well.
+The Orion 8” f/4 Newtonian Reflector Astrograph was a decent imaging telescope and provided me great views at the eyepiece as well.
+Sadly, Orion went out of business in 2024.

 Explore Scientific AR102 Reviewed